AkshaySJadhav/Spark/Hive_WareHouse_Connector.md

 Let's try to access the tables in spark with the help of HWC:

-## Creating the databsases in beeline :
+## Creating the database in beeline :

 Table orc_tbl is the ORC table and parquet_table is the parquet table here.